-As stated in EN-3, solar panels are specifically designed to absorb, not reflect, sunlight.
+6.35 As stated in EN-3, solar panels are specifically designed to absorb, not reflect, sunlight.
 Solar panels may, however, reflect the sun's rays at certain angles, causing glint and glare.
 Glint is defined as a momentary flash of light that may be produced as a direct reflection of the sun in the solar panel.
 Glare is a continuous source of excessive brightness experienced by a stationary observer located in the path of reflected sunlight from the face of the panel.
 The effect occurs when the solar panel is stationed between or at an angle of the sun and the receptor.

 - 6.36 Applicants should identify potential receptors to assess possible glint and glare issues and determine if a glint and glare assessment is necessary.
 When such an assessment is necessary, applicants are expected to consider how glint and glare could affect receptors and provide an assessment of potential impacts including the duration of the effect and the intensity of the reflection.
-It may be necessary to consider impacts on aviation. - 6.37 The extent of reflectivity analysis required to assess potential impacts will depend on the specific project site and design.
+Where solar farms would be visible from the Strategic Road Network (SRN), developers must provide an appropriate assessment of the intensity of solar reflection likely to be produced, which demonstrates that safety on the SRN is not compromised.
+It may be necessary to consider impacts on aviation, river navigation and heritage assets. - 6.37 The extent of reflectivity analysis required to assess potential impacts will depend on the specific project site and design.
 There may be a need to account for panels on solar trackers if they are proposed as these may cause differential diurnal and/or seasonal impacts.
 Solar trackers are support structures that allow solar panels to follow the path of the sun and absorb more solar radiation. - 6.38 When a glint and glare assessment is undertaken, the potential for solar PV panels, frames and supports to have a combined reflective quality may need to be assessed, although the glint and glare of the frames and supports is likely to be significantly less than the panels.

-6.39 Agricultural Land Classification
+Agricultural Land Classification